arnab20ghosh/iamarnabg/about.md

 ---
 # About me

-*Hello and welcome,*
+### Hello and welcome,

-  My name is Arnab Ghosh, I am a mechanical engineer by education and a technical writer by profession.
-I would not say that I chose technical writing because I had a huge passion for writing, but this is something that I was offered and I chose it without any hesitation.
+  My name is Arnab Ghosh, a mechanical engineer by education and a technical writer by profession.
+I would not say, I chose technical writing because of a huge passion for writing, but this is something that I was offered and I chose it without any hesitation.
 Eventually, I realized that I quite enjoyed being in the end-user perspective of every product, also I was helping every user of any product to use the product.
 Imagine, you are given a machine without any instructions on how to use it, or very basic, what it actually does.
 Does not sound good, right?
 I am helping companies deliver a complete product.
 I liked that.

  Let me give you a brief about my professional journey.